sayeedkhannabil/Software-Engineering-1/README.md

 * Added more app functionality like a button shrinks for brief period of time when it is touched to give a more interactive experience to the user when using the app.
 * Improved the overall UI of the app.
 * Added UI for search and sort bar to quickly search a game or sort them according to name, price, ratings and reviews.
+* Added genres of the game(genre bar locates above the description of the game, and can slide horizontally)